 Philadelphia Elder Financial Abuse Lawyer

-Instances of financial abuse are on the rise as the economy downturn steered more people in the direction of caring for an older adult.
+Instances of financial abuse are on the rise as the economic downturn steered more people in the direction of caring for an older adult.
 According to the Centers for Disease Control and Prevention elder financial abuse and exploitation occurs any time there is an unauthorized misuse of an elder’s resources for the monetary or personal gain of another.
 There is no national reporting system for financial exploitation of elders in the United States; therefore it is believed that financial abuse is occurring at a much higher rate than currently reported.
 At Rosenbaum & Associates, our Philadelphia financial elder abuse attorneys will do their best to investigate your case and hold the negligent party responsible.
 We offer free consultations and are available to take your call 24/7.

-Issues With Undererporting
+Issues With Underreporting

 The dangers to underreporting or not having a national policy as to curb elder abuse is that the abuse is allowed to go occur just behind closed doors.
 The National Adult Protective Services Association (“NAPSA”) estimates that financial exploitation comprises approximately 13 percent of the reported allegations that the group investigates.
 Often financial exploitation become coupled with neglect or abuse and is referred to as a hybrid financial exploitation.
 The less independent the elder is and the more that the elder depends on another party for every day functions, the greater the chances of a hybrid financial exploitation.

-The nursing home abuse lawyers at Rosenbaum & Associates has over 25 years experience working to compensate the injured party from the reckless disregard of the financial exploiters and any injuries their harm may have caused.
+The Philadelphia nursing home abuse lawyers at Rosenbaum & Associates has over 25 years experience working to compensate the injured party from the reckless disregard of the financial exploiters and any injuries their harm may have caused.

 Elder Financial Abuse Signs